Blisters on the feet are commonly caused by tight shoes or wet socks and are a sign of excess friction on a certain area of the foot.

 Epidermolysis bullosa is a genetic disease that leads to the formation of painful blisters on the skin following fracture or slight traumas.
 It can affect the feet, hands or any other area of the body.

-What to do: You should cover the blisters with dressings until they have completely healed.
+How to heal: You should cover the blisters with dressings until they have completely healed.
 Soft shoes can help to reduce friction or injury to the foot.
 It is best for treatment to be oriented by a dermatologist to ensure optimal treatment.
 Infected blisters can be treated with topical antibiotics.

 Why you shouldn’t pop a blister